skillmio/adr/README.md

   Get the same results every time, across different systems.

 * **Linux-focused**
-  Designed specifically for Linux servers and common deployment scenarios.
+  Designed specifically for almaLinux servers and common deployment scenarios.

 * **Automation-friendly**
   Easy to use interactively and easy to integrate into scripts or automation pipelines.